rayleizhu/CSCI5390-Nbody/README.md

 * store intermediate results to save float-point computations.

 ### Acknowlegement
-Thanks [Hu Wenbo](https://github.com/crisb-DUT) for providing a cmake project file for my referrence and point out the problem of using pow() and rsqrt().
+Thanks [Hu Wenbo](https://github.com/crisb-DUT) for providing a cmake project file for my referrence and pointing out the problem of using pow() and rsqrt().